zaynahxc/pxt-microbit/docs/courses/ucp-science/temperature/overview.md

 ## Prior Knowledge

-Students need to have a basic knowledge of how to code using block style programming ([Microbit using the Windows 10 MakeCode app](https://www.microsoft.com/store/productId/9PJC7SV48LCX))) and download a program to a microbit.
+Students need to have a basic knowledge of how to code using block style programming and download a program to a micro:bit using MakeCode.

 ## Student Outcomes